 To ensure such complex relationships, the company promotes the ethics of behaviours in all its activities.
 The fundamental criterion for harmonising each action is the correctness in internal and external relations.

 The Company believes that ethics in business fosters entrepreneurial activities, disseminating concepts such as transparency, correctness, and reliability, and preventing possible intentional actions against the safeguard of food products.
 For this reason, the Company not only wishes, but requires, that relations with external players be based on compliance with the laws, regulations, and any other provisions of this BI Code.

 To promote compliance with the values contained in the Business Integrity Policy, the CEO appoints a representative for the management of the code of ethics for each plant.
-Such persons are Ms Manzini for San Martino and Mantua plants, Ms Mignani for Bologna plant.
-In compliance with the guidelines, these people will make all employees aware of the contents of the BI Code and related staff training, including disclosure to new hires and stakeholders.
+In compliance with the guidelines, this person will make all employees aware of the contents of the BI Code and related staff training, including disclosure to new hires and stakeholders.

 The Representatives for the management of the Code of Ethics check the adequacy of this Code annually – during the Review made by the Management.
 Possible revisions may be needed, due to regulatory adjustments or the experience acquired in the implementation of the code and following up to contributions given by the workers and/or third parties.

 Cleca works in full compliance with the rules and laws in force, in conformity with the principles enshrined in this BI Code and the procedures envisaged.